Frequently

 It's

 surprisingly easy.
-In some cases a "Composite vehicle"
+In some

-companies that specialize in this kind of specialized car, like
+kind of car, like Lundberg

 The cost is pretty reasonable, with only some mileage

-More popular companies are listed
+restrictions.
+More popular companies are listed here.

 Can

 I race my car?
+Many

-Many of our customers
+of our customers

-spend time on the
+spend time on the track

 at club events, and there are now